concur/developer.concur.com/src/api-guides/e-receipts.markdown

 ### User Connections / Authentication

-;The below Authentication Methods are available to obtain an access token.
+The below Authentication Methods are available to obtain an access token.
 Password Grant or Authorization Grant or One-Time Password Grant is required for Certification:

-- [Password Grant](/api-reference/authentication/apidoc.html#password_grant) &ndash; Connect from the SAP Concur App Center.
+- [Password Grant](/api-reference/authentication/apidoc.html#password_grant) - Connect from the SAP Concur App Center.
-- [Authorization Grant](/api-reference/authentication/apidoc.html#auth_grant) &ndash; Connect from the Partner App.
+- [Authorization Grant](/api-reference/authentication/apidoc.html#auth_grant) - Connect from the Partner App.
-- [One-Time Password Grant](/api-reference/authentication/apidoc.html#otp_grant) &ndash; Connect from the Partner App using email.
+- [One-Time Password Grant](/api-reference/authentication/apidoc.html#otp_grant) - Connect from the Partner App using email.

-#### App Center Flow &ndash; Connecting from SAP Concur Web / Mobile App Center
+#### App Center Flow - Connecting from SAP Concur Web / Mobile App Center

 1. To begin the authentication flow, a request (temporary) token is obtained via the SAP Concur AppCenter interface.
 2. A logged-in SAP Concur user clicks on the Connect button on the App listing in the App Center and authorizes your app to post data.
 App Listing Example below: